Marketing and Promotion – Awareness of Chamber

-- Work on the retention of our current members by better marketing of the Chamber.
-Helping our members, the community, and the region better understand what the Chamber does.
-Helping them understand that much of what we do positively affects their businesses but is not always visibly tangible.
+- Working on the retention of our current members by better marketing of the Chamber: helping our members, the community, and the region better understand the role of the Chamber and helping them understand that much of what we do positively affects their businesses but is not always visibly tangible.

 - Getting the schools more involved with our membership and the Chamber.

-- Communicate and enhance the resources of the Chamber to both the members, but the Community as well.
+- Communicating and enhancing the resources of the Chamber to both the members and the community at large.

-- Continue to create additional benefits and added value to membership in the Chamber.
+- Continuing to create additional benefits and added value to membership in the Chamber.

 - Secure financial independence.
-There is too much risk with 65% of our budget relying on the success of events.
-When one event is not well attended, if an event is rained out, the Chamber takes heavy financial hits.
-We need other non-due revenue ideas that are steady and consistent.
+The risk associated with 65% of our budget relying on the success of events means that when one event is not well attended or is rained out, the Chamber takes heavy financial hits.
+We need other non-due revenue streams that are steady and consistent.

 - Examine and study the dues structure.
-Dues account for only 35% of our budget, and have only been raised 3 times in 16 years.
-There are concerns over inequalities in the current schedule.
+Dues account for only 35% of our budget and have only been raised 3 times in 19 years.
 However, a new dues schedule could change everyone’s dues dramatically, either up or down.
 This is a large task that must be weighed carefully.

-- Collaborate with other organizations on events to fundraise.
+- Collaborate with other community organizations on fundraising events.

 - Develop opportunities to save money or make money through better use of technology.
-For example, sending the newsletter through e-mail would save the Chamber thousands of dollars and would also allow members to forward it on to all staff.
+For example, sending the newsletter through email and social media saves the Chamber thousands of dollars.

 - Enhance the benefits of our website.
 Look into opportunities to upgrade the site that will attract more attention for our members and the Chamber, such as an enhanced community calendar.
-Better opportunities for advertising.
+Make our website more user friendly.